kephas-software/kephas/src/Kephas.Injection/README.md

 ```

 ### Registering default services
-The `IAmbientServices.RegisterCollector` static method registers a callback to be invoked when initializing the app services collection.
+The `IAmbientServices.AddCollector` static method registers a callback to be invoked when initializing the app services collection.
 Typically, app services collectors are registered in [assembly initializers](https://www.nuget.org/packages/Kephas.Abstractions#assembly-initialization).

 ```csharp